zuora/togai-java-client/docs/CustomersApi.md

 List customers

-List customers with pagination and sort
+Returns a list of customers with pagination and sort.

 ### Example
 ```java